Domino (character): 2010 – present

 Domino is the first person to learn Red Hulk's identity and is marked for death.
-Doc Samson provides Red Hulk with a list of people (Deadpool, the Punisher, Thundra and Elektra) to kill her.
+Doc Samson provides Red Hulk with a list of people (Deadpool, the Punisher, Thundra, and Elektra) to kill her.
 When the group arrives, they find her in a bar with the members of X-Force.
 Afterwards, she reveals it was her husband who named her Domino.

 Domino appears post-"Regenesis" as a regular member of Storm's security team, tasked with the responsibility of safeguarding Utopia from all foreign threats..
 She fights with them during the war against the Avengers.

 After the events of the 2012 "Avengers vs. X-Men" storyline, Domino left Utopia like all the mutants who lived there.
 She later joins Cable's new X-Force group.

-In the 2016 Marvel NOW! branding, Domino forms a second incarnation of the Mercs for Money that consisted of Gorilla-Man, Machine Man, and Masacre.
-When they arrive to help Deadpool in freeing Negasonic Teenage Warhead from Umbral Dynamics, Domino stated to Deadpool that they arrived to help and that she is calling the shots on the Mercs for Money.
+In the 2016 Marvel NOW! branding, Domino forms a second incarnation of the Mercs for Money alongside Gorilla-Man, Machine Man, and Masacre.
+When they arrive to help Deadpool in freeing Negasonic Teenage Warhead from Umbral Dynamics, Domino states to Deadpool that they arrived to help and that she is the group's leader.

 Domino appears as a target for the newly revamped Weapon X Program and is opted to join Old Man Logan's new team.

 For the "Dawn of X" relaunch, she joins the new X-Force team, which now operates as an intelligence agency for Krakoa.